Chicken Manure: Turning Waste Into Quality Fertilizer

 If you don’t have chickens as pets or egg-layers at home, you face another issue.
 It’s possible to get manure from a commercial facility, but they usually want you to haul it by the truckload.

 Unless you have a large piece of property to stockpile manure on, this may not be feasible.
 People who are using the Back to Eden gardening method can spread fresh manure on their wood chips.
-For in-soil use, though, it’s best to compost it in advance.
+For in-soil use, though, it’s best to compost manure and coop bedding material in advance.

 These drawbacks can all be overcome by creativity, but it’s good to be aware of them in advance!